 Study of Environment on Aboriginal Resilience and Child Health (SEARCH)

-SEARCH is being conducted by the Sax Institute to investigate opportunities for prevention and early intervention to improve Aboriginal child and family health outcomes. beyondblue has partnered with the Sax Institute, University of Sydney, NSW Health, Sydney Children’s Hospital Network and four Aboriginal Medical Services to continue the large-scale survey urban Aboriginal families living in New South Wales.
+SEARCH was conducted by the Sax Institute to investigate opportunities for prevention and early intervention to improve Aboriginal child and family health outcomes. beyondblue partnered with the Sax Institute, University of Sydney, NSW Health, Sydney Children’s Hospital Network and four Aboriginal Medical Services to continue the large-scale survey urban Aboriginal families living in New South Wales.
 SEARCH is also working to improve practice and care pathways.

 Improving the wellbeing of Melbourne-based Aboriginal people with chronic disease who are experiencing depression, anxiety or a related mental health disorder: A Wurundjeri community-driven initiative